lorol/arduino-esp32fatfs-plugin/README.md

 ## Notes

-- You need to select on Arduino IDE *Tools > Partition Scheme* menu a choice with FAT partition
+- On Arduino IDE menu: *Tools > Partition Scheme* select one with FAT partition
 - The usable size of FAT partition is reduced with 1 sector of 4096 bytes (0x1000) to resolve wear leveling space requirement
 - For same reason, the image file is flashed with +4096 bytes (0x1000) offset of partition address csv table entry
-- espota doesn't normally work with ffat.
-However I have workaround to test by modifying of library, see the [zip file in the extra folder](https://github.com/lorol/arduino-esp32fatfs-plugin/tree/master/extra/esp32-modified-Update-lib-ffat-espota.zip)
+- To flash the data folder as FAT partition by network port (uses espota), replace your esp32-core Update library with the [modified files here](https://github.com/lorol/arduino-esp32fatfs-plugin/tree/master/extra/esp32-modified-Update-lib-ffat-espota.zip)

 ## Installation